kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 This direct mapping results in two significant limitations that limit the expressivity of Kueue's resource and quota mechanisms:
-1. For a Job to be admissible by a ClusterQueue, the ClusterQueue must have a ResourceGroup whose CoveredResources include all resources requested by the Job.
+1. For a Job to be admissible by a ClusterQueue, the ClusterQueue must have ResourceGroups whose CoveredResources include all resources requested by the Job.
 2. Only resources that are explicitly listed in a Jobs requests/limits can be used in Kueue's quota calculations.